This blog post has been updated 13.1.2019

 The History of Instagram

-Facebook’s acquisition of Instagram influenced the way that the app was designed on a technical and conceptual level.
+Facebook’s acquisition of Instagram also influenced the way that the app was designed on a technical and conceptual level.
 For example, the app began to utilise a storage technology called Cassandra, developed by Facebook.

-History of the Algorithm
+History of the Instagram Algorithm